 - In addition, the (IRN) can be generated even if the PIN code does not exist in the master database of the e-invoicing system if the first three digits of the PIN code match the respective State as per the pattern of PIN code-to-state mapping pattern defined by the postal department.

-- The distance between two locations where goods are being transported will be automatically calculated, considering the pin codes, with a grace of 10% extra distance.
-If a wrong distance is provided in the database, the e-way bill is to be generated without any alert message.
+- The system will automatically calculate the distance between two locations, considering the pin codes and adding a grace of 10% extra distance for transporting goods.
+If someone provides a wrong distance in the database, the system generates the e-way bill without any alert message.

 - A transit Type mode (R- Road, W – Warehouse, Other) has been introduced to distinguish between goods on or in transit.
 For Tran’s mode 1 to 4, the consignment status should be M; for Tran’s mode 5, the consignment status value should be T, and the transit Type value can be R, W, or O.